mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/applications/appdeployments/index.md

 When installing DKP, an `AppDeployment` resource is created for each enabled **platform application**.
 This `AppDeployment` resource references a `ClusterApp`, which then references the repository that contains a concrete declarative and preconfigured setup of an application, usually in the form of a [`HelmRelease`][helm]. `ClusterApps` are cluster-scoped so that these platform applications are deployable to all workspaces or projects.

-In the case of **DKP catalog** and **custom applications**, the `AppDeployment` references an `App` instead of a `ClusterApp`, which also references the repository containing the installation and deployment information. `Apps` are namespace-scoped and are meant to only be deployable to the workspace or project scope in which they have been created.
+In the case of **DKP catalog** and **custom applications**, the `AppDeployment` references an `App` instead of a `ClusterApp`, which also references the repository containing the installation and deployment information. `Apps` are namespace-scoped and are meant to only be deployable to the workspace or project in which they have been created.

 For example, this is the default `AppDeployment` of Kube Prometheus Stack: